Textualize/textual/docs/styles/overflow.md

 !!! warning

-    Some built-in containers like `Horizontal` and `Vertical` override these defaults.
+    Some built-in containers like `Horizontal` and `VerticalScroll` override these defaults.

 ## Example